Symfony applications comprise multiple objects called services. Some services, such as

 Code inspection for services

-The Symfony Plugin provides the several inspections for detecting errors in the services registration.
+The Symfony Support plugin provides the several inspections for detecting errors in the services registration.

 Services are typically registered with the service container by adding the corresponding records in a YAML or an XML configuration file.
 For example, to register a Twig extension with the service container, you can add the following record: